Hummingbird Diet: From Nectar to Insects

 Additional color combinations of pink, purple, orange and even shades of yellow are suitable to catch the eye of a foraging hummingbird.

-In my experience, I have noticed hummingbirds are attracted to the Salvia plant Hot Lips.
+In my experience, I have noticed hummingbirds are attracted to the Salvia Hot Lips plant.
 These flowers have white on the top and red on the bottom looking like red lips, hence the name “Hot Lips”.

-They are a hardy drought tolerant plant and do well in full sun and well-drained soil.
+They are a hardy drought tolerant plant and do well in full sun and well-drained soil, especially in southern California.

 Planting a multitude of colorful variations of this plant will produce spectacular entertainment of territorial activity to watch while consuming a cup of coffee in the morning or enjoying an afternoon lunch.